Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 orange persian cat face

 Our cats can’t simply tell us when they are sick.
-In fact, cats tend to hide any symptoms of their illnesses, so it is often challenging to determine when they are sick.
+In fact, cats tend to hide any signs of their illnesses, so it is often challenging to determine when they are sick.
 Usually, you don’t notice that your feline is sick until they are really sick.

 While a dry nose doesn’t necessarily mean that your cat is sick, it can.
 Let’s take a look at all the reasons your cat may have a dry nose so that you can determine the underlying reason.

 Why Is My Cat’s Nose Dry?
-The 4 Possible Reasons
+The 6 Possible Reasons

-1. Your Cat is Dehydrated
+1. Your Cat Is Dehydrated

 close up of ginger cat nose

-Image Credit: Alexas_Fotos, Pixabay
+Photo Credit: Alexas_Fotos, Pixabay

 However, some cats also simply don’t drink enough.
 Cats evolved to get at least some of their moisture from the food they eat.
 Therefore, if your cat is only eating dry food, then wet food may need to be added to their diet.
 Many felines will not drink enough without this added moisture.
+Still, healthy adult animals should be able to keep themselves well hydrated despite their dietary choice.
+Make sure they have plenty of fresh water always available.
+Using a water fountain and placing several water bowls around the house may encourage them to drink more.

-2. It’s Normal
+2. It’s Normal for Them

 3. Your Cat May Regularly Lick Their Nose